 PSV Eindhoven are the second-most decorated club in Dutch football history.

-Since their founding in 1913 as a team for Philips employees, the Eindhoven club have gone on to win 24 league titles, nine KNVB Beker crowns and the European Cup in 1988.
+Since its founding in 1913 as a team for Philips employees, the Eindhoven club have gone on to win 24 league titles, 11 KNVB Beker crowns and the European Cup in 1988.

 But there are some equally big or important names to have donned that famous red-and-white jersey, who may have fallen under the radar.
 We’re here to remember them.